NNN: Next-Generation Neural Networks for Marketing Measurement: Conclusion

 \section{Conclusion}

-This paper introduced NNN, a novel framework for Marketing Mix Modeling (MMM) leveraging the capabilities of neural networks, specifically Transformer architectures, and rich embedding representations for both paid media channels and organic signals like Google Search.
+This paper introduced NNN, a novel framework for Marketing Measurement leveraging the capabilities of neural networks, specifically Transformer architectures, and rich embedding representations for both paid media channels and organic signals like Google Search.
 Our approach utilizes the flexibility of neural networks to capture complex interactions and temporal dynamics, employs embeddings to integrate quantitative and qualitative channel information, and adopts common machine learning practices, such as optimization via L1 regularization and model selection based on out-of-distribution (OOD) predictive performance.

 Through evaluations on both simulated and real-world datasets, we demonstrated NNN's potential.
-Our results indicate considerable improvements in predictive accuracy compared to traditional MMM benchmarks, particularly when qualitative data aspects represented by embeddings are significant.
-Furthermore, NNN yielded plausible sales attribution estimates, on par with traditional MMM.
-Key aspects of our framework, such as the explicit modeling of intermediary channels like organic Search, offer a mechanism to capture and attribute marketing effects potentially missed by conventional methods.
+Our initial examples yielded plausible sales attribution estimates, on par with a baseline MMM.
+Additionally, when using NNN's framework of OOD performance for model assessment, we see considerable improvements in predictive accuracy relative to a baseline MMM.
+Key aspects of our framework, such as the explicit modeling of intermediary channels like organic Search, offer an exciting potential mechanism to capture and attribute marketing effects potentially missed by conventional methods.
 Moreover, the trained NNN model naturally lends itself as a flexible platform for diverse simulation-based analyses; for instance, evaluating the inferred effectiveness of specific creatives or keywords (i.e., creative analysis) can be performed directly within the framework, complementing traditional A/B testing.
-Finally, the model selection process, focused on tuning a single regularization parameter based on OOD performance, presents a potentially more streamlined workflow compared to iterative prior adjustments common in Bayesian MMMs.
+Finally, the model selection process, focused on tuning a single regularization parameter based on OOD performance, presents a potentially streamlined workflow for model development and selection.

-While the results are promising, NNN is a novel methodology and should be viewed in context.
-It is not yet a direct replacement for established traditional MMM frameworks, which benefit from decades of practical application, refinement, and established best practices.
-We hope our methods and results inspire applications of neural networks in media mix modeling, live experiments of these techniques, and continued research in this area.
+While the results are promising, NNN is a novel research direction and should be viewed in context.
+It is not a direct replacement for currently established MMM frameworks, which benefit from decades of practical application, refinement, and established best practices.
+We see NNN as a complement rather than a replacement to MMM, with additional capabilities for channels with embedding data but a greater need for research and understanding of its uncertainties.
+We hope our methods and results inspire applications of neural networks in media measurement, live experiments of these techniques, and continued research in this area.